No, receiving benefits on your spouse's earnings record does not affect the amount of the retirement or disability benefit that your spouse receives.

 If you are eligible for both a spousal benefit and your own retirement or disability benefit, you cannot collect the combined total.
 If your benefit is higher, you'll receive only that amount.
-If the spousal benefit is bigger, Social Security will pay you a combination of the benefits, drawing on both your Social Security account and your mate's, but equal to that higher amount.
+If the spousal benefit is bigger, Social Security will pay you a combination of the benefits, drawing on both your Social Security record and your mate's, but equal to that higher amount.

 Keep in mind